Quantifier (logic): Order of quantifiers (nesting)

 In the former case, the particular value chosen for δ can be a function of both ε and x, the variables that precede it.

 In the latter case, δ can be a function only of ε (i.e., it has to be chosen independent of x).
-For example, f(x) = x2 satisfies pointwise, but not uniform continuity (its slope is unbound).
+For example, f(x) = x2 satisfies pointwise, but not uniform continuity (its slope is unbounded).
 In contrast, interchanging the two initial universal quantifiers in the definition of pointwise continuity does not change the meaning.

 As a general rule, swapping two adjacent universal quantifiers with the same scope (or swapping two adjacent existential quantifiers with the same scope) doesn't change the meaning of the formula (see Example here), but swapping an existential quantifier and an adjacent universal quantifier may change its meaning.

 The maximum depth of nesting of quantifiers in a formula is called its "quantifier rank".